 New methods for producing liposomes, strategies for using liposomes to target drugs to specific cells or organs, and clinical trials with liposomes.

 Methods of microencapsulation including coacervation, phase separation, polymerization, spray-drying, electrostatic methods, and air suspension approaches.

 Class runs 8:30 am - 4:45 pm on Monday, 8:15 am - 5:00 pm on Tuesday, 8:15 am - 5:45 pm on Wednesday, 8:15 am - 3:30 pm on Thursday, and 8:15 am - 11:45 am on Friday.

-Special events include a networking luncheon on Monday for course participants and faculty and a lab demonstration on Thursday.
+Special events include a networking luncheon on Monday for course participants and faculty and a lab demonstration on Wednesday (attire required for the lab demonstrations: long pants, closed-toe shoes; no shorts, no sandals).
 All activities are included in tuition.